Is Heartbreak High’s Hartley High Based on a Real School?

 Image Credit: Lisa Tomasetti/Netflix

-Netflix’s teen drama series ‘Heartbreak High’ tells the story of a group of high school students, exploring their pursuits of love, passion, identity, and beliefs.
+Netflix’s teen drama series ‘Heartbreak High’ tells the story of a group of high school students exploring their pursuits of love, passion, identity, and beliefs.
 The story is loosely centered around a sex-ed class or SLT that these students are forced to attend after various secret hook-ups are revealed due to the discovery of a mural.
 ‘Heartbreak High’ is a reboot of an Australian series of the same name, which aired on Network Ten between 1994 and 1996 and on ABC TV between 1997 and 1999.
 Although the characters and the narrative are completely different in the reboot from the original series, students attend Hartley High in both shows.
 If that has made you wonder whether Hartley High is a real school, we got you covered.

-Is Hartley High a Real School?
+Hartley High is a Fictional School

 No, Hartley High isn’t a real school.
-In The original series, students attend Hartley High until series five.
+In the original series, students attend Hartley High until series five.
 It is then shut down, and students are moved to Hartley Heights, a nearby school.
 The real-life Maroubra Bay High School in Maroubra, New South Wales, served as the filming location for the scenes depicting Hartley High in the original show.
 The Netflix series is also predominantly shot in various locations of New South Wales, including Sydney, where the story is set.

 If the original series is about the daily lives of Generation X in Australia, the reboot aspires to do the same with Generation Z. “When we first started this process, I was like ‘We’re gonna have 50 million legacy cast [return for] every episode!’ and it was really something that Fremantle and Netflix [pushed against],” Series co-creator Hannah Carroll Chapman told The Guardian in a September 2022 interview.
 “When we were teenagers we got our own ‘Heartbreak High,’ and what we’re doing here is giving this generation their own show.”